Durango Big Picture High School Home

 Accessibility Statement

-It is the goal of Durango School District 9-R that the information on this website be accessible to individuals with visual, hearing, or cognitive disabilities.
-Good faith efforts are being made to ensure that our website complies with web accessibility standards.
+It is the goal of Durango School District that the information on this website be accessible to individuals with visual, hearing, or cognitive disabilities.
+Good faith efforts are being made to ensure that our website complies with Web Content Accessibility Guidelines (WCAG) 2.0.

 Most pages on our site are available in HTML format, which can be read by screen readers.
 Some documents are in Adobe PDF format, requiring Adobe Acrobat Reader, which can be downloaded for free from the Adobe website.
-Additionally, some documents are in Google Docs, and Google Forms.
+Additionally, some documents are in Google Docs and Google Forms.
 Most modern browsers and screen readers can access Google-based documents.
 More information about Google web products accessibility can be found on the Google Accessibility website.

-If you cannot access any page(s) on our site, please email us at [email protected].
+If you are unable to access any page or document on our site, please contact us at [email protected].
+Include the webpage or document URL, your name, email address, and phone number.
+We will provide the information in an alternative format and work to resolve the issue.
+Alternatively, you may call the district's main information line at (970) 247-5411 and ask to speak with someone in the Communications Department.
 Include the location of the webpage/document, your name, email address, and phone number so we can provide the information in another format, and address the issue.